fjss75/model_application_container/README.md

 - open browser to localhost:8080
 - upload X_test.csv file lo load values for inference
 - click submit to get data with classifications.

+Now try getting it into a k8s environment.
+For refrence, use files in my repo https://github.com/fjss75/k8s